arnavgautam/TreeHacks2015/Demos/Demo-UsingCSUpload/Demo.md

 1. RDP into IISVM1 and you should see the uploaded volume as an attached disk.

 1. Explain that the same concept could work for uploading OS disks.
-The only difference is there is a -OS flag on the csupload.exe command line (Windows or Linux) that tells Windows Azure whether the disk is bootable or not.
+The only difference is there is a -OS flag on the csupload.exe command line (Windows or Linux) that tells Microsoft Azure whether the disk is bootable or not.